jbrache/cloud-workstations/custom-image-ds/README.md

 ## 📝 License

-Copyright 2024 Google LLC
+Copyright 2025 Google LLC

 Licensed under the Apache License, Version 2.0.
 See LICENSE file for details.

-## 🤝 Support
+## Disclaimer

-For issues and questions:
-1. Check the troubleshooting section above
-2. Review Google Cloud Workstations documentation
-3. Open an issue in the repository
-4. Contact your Google Cloud support team
+This repository itself is not an officially supported Google product.
+The code in this repository is for demonstrative purposes only.